tochibedford/scandiwebjunior/corrections.md

 > * Prefer using const instead of var or let</br>

 ### -<u>mid-level but quickly do-able</u>
+* cart total now broken
 * Image list on PDP scrolling is broken, it rather be scroll-able or as vertical slider</br>
 * Please move all queries in separate file and import them in needed places</br>
 * Please do not use static styles in style prop</br>
 * Missing out of stock labels on PDP</br>

 ### -<u>heavy lifting, might require major changes to the code</u>
+* Requests are duplicated</br>
+* Requesting product data for cart items is not best idea, better to save cart items in local or global storage</br>

 ### -<u>unsure, and needs clarity from the team</u>